Tr3yWay996/web/docs/pages/documentation/$blueprint.md

 ##### Databasing <span class="badge bg-primary-subtle text-primary-emphasis rounded-pill">Universal</span>
 `dbGet(table, record)`\
 Returns a database value.
-Will be fetched as "table::record".
+Will be fetched as `table::record`.

 `dbSet(table, record, value)`\
 Sets a database value.
-Will be set as "table::record", "value".
+Will be set as `table::record`, `value`.

 <br/>